zemse/hardhat-tracer/MIGRATION.md

 Replace all types or imported names that include `Buidler` with `Hardhat` in your plugin source code.

 For example, the `BuidlerRuntimeEnvironment` should be replaced with the `HardhatRuntimeEnvironment`.
 We suggest using `hre` instead of `bre` as its variable name.

-Besides, the names of some other types were modified.
-For example, `ResolvedBuidlerConfig` is now `HardhatConfig` and `BuidlerConfig` is now `HardhatUserConfig`.
-More generally, types that correspond to how the user's config is entered are suffixed with `UserConfig`, while their resolved versions end with just `Config`.
-Another examples are:

-- `ProjectPaths` is now `ProjectPathsUserConfig`
-- `Networks` is now `NetworksUserConfig`
-- Both have their resolved versions: `ProjectPathsConfig` and `NetworksConfig`, respectively.

-You can find an example of how to properly extend these types, resolve/normalize the users's config, and apply default values in the `src/type-extensions.ts` and `src/index.ts` files.

 ### Artifacts